 Allows you to retrieve actor component configuration and data from a Blueprint Generated Class, similar to the Class Default Object for C++ Classes.
 There are optional optimizations for filtering by name, and for returning multiple components.
 Single Component Implementation Multiple Component Implementation Header Declarations

 Uses the Asset Registry to determine whether a SoftClass is a child of another class, without loading it.
 NOTE: This snippet has limited utility, traversing the asset registry may be slower than just loading the class in some cases!

+NOTE: The following setup has been superseded by “Native Gameplay Tags” in UE4.27 and beyond.
+New post coming soon.
 Gameplay tags are a powerful UE4 feature that allow for high-level tagging and categorisation of concepts and types.
-This concept of hierarchical tagging can be very powerful, and Gameplay Tags themselves have fully-featured editor support and a great API for use in native code.
-Gameplay Tags are used extensively in Epic’s Gameplay Abilities System, but […]
+This concept of hierarchical tagging can be very powerful, and Gameplay Tags themselves have fully-featured editor support and […]

 Out-of-the-box, there are two primary types in Unreal Engine which have what we consider “first-class” support for the replication and networking system.
 These are Actors, and through them, Actor Components.
 For almost any conceivable situation, this is absolutely all we need.
 Both types support their own replicated properties, they can be safely created and destroyed […]

 ShooterGame is arguably one of the most comprehensive samples Epic Games has given us for Unreal Engine 4.
 Studying it is something of a rite-of-passage for C++ developers, especially given the overall popularity of shooters and Unreals’ heritage.
 It’s incredibly useful for familiarising yourself with how Unreal expects you to build your game, particularly if […]